 Shared housing with visiting support

-There are several shared houses in York which offer a lower level of support and management than the hostels.
+There are several shared houses in York which offer a lower level of support and management than hostels.
 Residents are expected to engage with support workers, have a level of independence and manage their money.
 All properties are allocated via Single Access Point.
 Shared houses are managed by Changing Lives and Restore.

 Specialist shared housing scheme for young people